 Restart Print spooler service

-- Press Windows + R, type services.msc and ok to open service console,
+- Press Windows + R, type services.msc and ok to open the service console,

 - Scroll down and look for print spooler service,